weshebert20/tunely/docs/sprint4.md

 > Note: as we go through this if you get stuck make use of the hints, your neighbors and the solutions.

-> You must complete all of the previous sprint before starting this sprint. (excludes stretch challenges)  If you have not done so, see below:
+> You must complete all of the previous sprint before starting this sprint. (excludes stretch challenges)

-### Switching to solutions

-**If you have not completed sprints 1-3 yet, it is strongly advised that you save your work and checkout the solution branch (3) to get started.**

-1. First git add and commit any current changes.

-1. Then checkout the solutions branch:

-> `git checkout solutions_sprint_3`

-1. Then create a new branch from this:

-> `git checkout -b sprint4`

 ## Step 1: Delete button